hprose/hprose-workerman/README.md

 You now have a Workerman instance with 4 workers listening on your local port `9999`.
 This server balances requests upon processes and lets you scale your application.

 #### Note
 `hprose-php` and `hprose-pecl` **do not** currently have methods to interact with a TCP server.
 You will need to use NodeJS or another supported language to talk to this server instance.

-Support for TCP connections is planned and should be available soon!
+For further information, please consult the `hprose-php` and/or `hprose-pecl` repositories.

 ## License
 This code is released by the standard MIT license.